stamparm/maltrail/README.md

 ![malicious download](http://i.imgur.com/ACQOF40.png)

-If we enter the particular malware name (in this case [Simda](https://www.us-cert.gov/ncas/alerts/TA15-105A)) into the `Filter` field, only threats that are known to be linked to this malware will be shown (showing you all affected internal computers):
+If we enter the particular malware name (in this case [Simda](https://www.us-cert.gov/ncas/alerts/TA15-105A)) into the `Filter` field, only threats that are known to be linked to this malware will be filtered in (showing you all affected internal computers):

 ![simda malware](http://i.imgur.com/GixcFUk.png)

-More generally, if we enter the `malware` into the `Filter` field, all threats that are known to be triggered by known malware trails (e.g. `IP` addresses) will be shown:
+More generally, if we enter the `malware` into the `Filter` field, all threats that are known to be triggered by known malware trails (e.g. `IP` addresses) will be filtered in:

 ![malware filter](http://i.imgur.com/ufQFgt9.png)